Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Introduction

-To address this, we propose \emph{composed fine-tuning} (Figure~\ref{fig:simple} top), which fine-tunes a base predictor composed with a fixed pre-trained denoiser.
-Here, the denoiser enforces the output validity structure learned during pre-training.
-As in standard fine-tuning, the base predictor is initialized with the same pre-trained denoiser.
-The main difference with our simple experiment is that we fine-tune with the composed denoiser instead of applying the denoiser at test-time.
+To better utilize the pre-trained denoiser, we propose \emph{composed fine-tuning} (Figure~\ref{fig:simple} top), which fine-tunes a base predictor composed with a fixed pre-trained denoiser.
+Here, the denoiser aims to enforce the output validity structure learned during pre-training.
+The main difference with our simple experiment is that we fine-tune with the composed denoiser instead of only applying the denoiser at test-time.

-By factorizing into two modules, base predictor and denoiser, the framework also allows the base predictor to be simpler by offloading the complexity of modeling output structure to the denoiser.
-For intuition, Figure 1 (bottom-left/right) shows a pictorial example of a staircase function where valid outputs are integers and requires a complex spline to represent.
-When composing before a denoiser (which rounds to the nearest integer), a simple linear base predictor can represent the staircase function.
-Thus, composed fine-tuning reduces the complexity (and thus sample efficiency) of the base predictor.
+Factorizing the prediction problem into two modules, the base predictor and the denoiser, allows the base predictor to be simpler by offloading the complexity of modeling output structure to the denoiser.
+For intuition, Figure 1 (bottom-left/right) shows a pictorial example of a staircase function where valid outputs are integers and requires a complex spline to represent directly with standard fine-tuning.
+In contrast, composing a simple linear base predictor with a denoiser (which rounds to the nearest integer) can not only represent the staircase function but also extrapolate perfectly outside the range of training data.
+Thus, composed fine-tuning reduces the complexity, and thus sample efficiency, of the learned base predictor.

-We formalize this intuition theoretically, showing that beyond preserving the output structure information in the pre-trained denoiser, composed fine-tuning reduces the complexity of the base predictor needed to represent the target function.
-We show this complexity gap can be arbitrarily large for 2-layer ReLU networks representing a family of functions from $\R\rightarrow \R^k$, depending on the stability of the target function to be represented.
+We formalize this intuition theoretically showing that composing with a denoiser reduces the complexity of the base predictor needed to represent the target function.
+We show this complexity gap can be arbitrarily large for 2-layer ReLU networks representing a family of functions from $\R\rightarrow \R^k$, depending on the complexity of the target function to be represented.